Asia Bragonzi: Personal life

-Technical characteristics

-Bragonzi is a center-forward who is very active in the team's offensive actions and has a remarkable eye for goal, as well as good penalty-taking skills.
-Thanks to her characteristics and potential, she is considered among the best Italian and European talents of her generation.

 Club career

 Bragonzi began playing at the age of six with her hometown team, Montodinese.
 After joining the youth sector of Inter Milan and making her debut in the "Nerazzurri" first team, in 2018 she moved to Juventus, where she initially joined the U19 team.

 The following year, however, coach Rita Guarino added her to the first team: thus, Bragonzi made her debut both in Serie A, and in Coppa Italia, where she also scored her first goals in the black and white shirt.
 Despite contributing few appearances, the attacker also put her signature in the victory of two consecutive championships, a national cup and an Italian Super Cup.

 In the summer of 2020, Bragonzi was sent on loan to Verona.
 In a difficult Serie A season for the yellow-blue team, the presence of the center-forward, who finished the championship as the team's top scorer with six goals in 15 games, proved to be fundamental in achieving salvation.
 In December 2020, she was elected European Golden Girl of the year, a football award established by Tuttosport in 2018 and awarded every year to the best U21 player in the top flight European championship.

-After her experience at Verona, Bragonzi was sent on loan to N|2021 for Empoli in the 2021-22 season, and replaced leaving Elisa Polli.
+After her experience at Verona, Bragonzi was sent on loan to Empoli Ladies Football for Empoli in the 2021–22 season, and replaced leaving Elisa Polli.